Board of Trustees

 Mr. Larsen has served as Chair of the Program Committee of the New York Society of Security Analysts (NYSSA); and President of the Consumer Analyst Group of New York (CAGNY).
 He is a holder of the Chartered Financial Analyst (CFA) designation and is a member of the National Association of Corporate Directors (NACD).

 Mr. Larsen earned a BA in Business Administration from Bloomfield College and an MBA in Finance from Rutgers, The State University.
-Mr. Larsen was elected to the Board in 2009 and serves on the Committee on Development, Public Affairs and Trusteeship, and the Students Affairs Committee.
+Mr. Larsen was elected to the Board in 2009.
+He serves on the Committee on Development, Public Affairs and Trusteeship and the Student Affairs Committee.
+He also served on the College’s Succession Planning Ad Hoc Committee.

 Currently a Senior Manager at Accenture, Stephanie Lawson-Muhammad has 19 years of professional experience in communications and technology, ranging from research and product development to service fulfillment for network infrastructure, services and wireless devices.